regl-project/regl/README.md

 For more info on how to use npm, [check out the official docs](https://docs.npmjs.com/).

+If you are using npm, you may also want to try [`budo`](https://github.com/mattdesl/budo) which is a live development server.

+#### Run time error checking and browserify

+By default if you compile `regl` with `browserify` then all error messages and run time checks are removed.
+This is done to reduce the size of the final bundle.
+If you are developing an application, you should run browserify using the `--debug` flag in order to enable error messages.
+This will also generate source maps which make reading the source code of your application easier.

 ### Standalone script tag

 You can also use `regl` as a standalone script if you are really stubborn.
 The most recent versions can be found in the `dist/` folder and is also available from [npm cdn](https://npmcdn.com) in both minified and unminified versions.